 From November 2, 2019 to mid-January 2010 the project Consultants reviewed and consolidated background information related to View Royal Park and made no less than five site visits to gain information about site conditions and park use, and to ascertain opportunities and constraints.
-This information was used in conjunction with survey data to update the 2010 Master Plan which was presented to the public at xxx during the public consultation process.
+This information was used in conjunction with survey data to update the 2010 Master Plan which was to be presented to the public on March 19, 2020, as part of the public consultation process.
+Unfortunately, the open house was cancelled on March 16, 2020, due to the Covid-19 pandemic.